Holiday Letting in CornwallHoliday letting guide

 We pride ourselves on being a people company, not just holiday letting agents.
-Cornwall is our home county, where we handpick properties that reflect our high standards, the feedback left by happy guests who holiday with us year on year proving we're doing something right.
+Cornwall is our home county, with our Head Office still based in our first office in Leslie House, Helston.
+With over 60 employees working from this building we are really proud to still call it our home.
+Although many things have changed since we opened our doors here in 1977 the way the business is run certainly hasn't.
+We continue to handpick properties that reflect our high standards and the feedback left by happy guests who holiday with us year on year proving we're doing something right.

-Our tailored online marketing campaigns through PPC and SEO means we rank for thousands of high volume terms as well as the long tail high conversion terms, and optimise the website for ease of use to let people find the right property as quickly as possible.
+Our tailored online marketing campaigns through PPC and SEO means we rank for thousands of high volume terms as well as the long tail high conversion terms for holidays in Cornwall.
+The website is optimised for ease of use to let people find the right property as quickly as possible.

 Local experts in Cornwall

 We've lived and worked in the county for over 40 years, gradually growing our cottage agency to become the holiday letting specialists Cornwall demanded.
-Our main office is based in Helston, but our Property Managers live and work in all areas of the county, they know what makes each area tick.
+Our Property Managers live and work in all areas of the county, they know what makes each area tick.
 We call them local experts because they know all there is to know about the current market, what works (and doesn't) and what you should look for when choosing an agent to market your property.

 'I really must say thank you to Classic - I feel like I am a part of something and that Classic really do care about its Owners as much as making a profit'